 Obstructive Genitourinary Defect

-Obstructive genitourinary defects are congenital narrowing or absence of urinary tract structures at any level of the system.
+Obstructive genitourinary defects are congenital narrowing or absence of urinary tract structures.
 These conditions are the most common congenital defect of any organ system.
 The severity of the problems for the child depends on the degree and level of the obstruction.
-There are a number of kinds of obstructions, depending on the location and severity.
 For example, the most common type of obstruction is at the uteropelvic junction (UPJ), an obstruction that occurs between the ureter and the kidney at the place they join.
-Urine does not easily pass through the ureter and consequently it backs up through the renal system.
+Due to this obstruction urine does not easily pass through the ureter and consequently it backs up through the renal system.
 The second most common obstruction is where the ureter enters the back wall of the bladder, the ureterovesicular junction (UVJ).
 UVJ obstruction, which usually involves only one kidney, will result in backflow and enlargement of the ureter (called megaureter).

-- National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC)
+- Directory of Kidney and Urologic Diseases Organizations (PDF)

 - About Genitourinary system